Religion, Ethnicity, and Economy in the Roman East

 “Solomon to His Friends: The Role of Epistolarity in Eupolemos,” Journal for the Study of the Pseudepigrapha 22 (2013): 201-237.

-“Poverty and Exploitation in the Psalms of Solomon: At the Intersection of Apocalyptic and Sapiential Discourses,” in The Psalms of Solomon and the Literature of Their Time.
-Edited by G. Anthony Keddie and Patrick Pouchelle.
-SBL Early Judaism and Its Literature Series.
-Atlanta, GA: Society of Biblical Literature.
-In press.
+“Poverty and Exploitation in the Psalms of Solomon: At the Intersection of Apocalyptic and Sapiential Discourses,” in The Psalms of Solomon: Texts, Contexts, and Intertexts.
+Forthcoming.

 “Ptolemaic Sovereignty and the Political Unconscious of 3 Maccabees: Philopator’s Decree (2:28-30) in Light of Late Ptolemaic Asylia Inscriptions.”
 Pages 193-216 in New Vistas on Early Judaism and Christianity: From Enoch to Montréal and Back.
 Edited by Lorenzo DiTommaso and Gerbern S. Oegema.
 Jewish and Christian Texts 22.
 London: T&T Clark, 2016.